emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 **Help us in improving it**

-Covid19Italia is an ongoing project.
+EuropeHelp is an ongoing project.
 If you want to suggest improvements open an issue here ([issue qui](https://github.com/emergenzeHack/europehelp.info/issues)).
 In the same page you will see the reports entered by other users.
 From there you can realize what it is still possible to implement and fix.

 Github repositories we are using are the following ones :